History of the Puritans under King Charles I: The creation of the Westminster Standards, 1641–1646

 At the same time that the Westminster Assembly had been debating ecclesiology, they had also been reviewing worship and doctrine.
 These aspects generated less controversy amongst the divines.

-Tasked with reforming the English liturgy, the Assembly first considered simply adopting John Knox's Book of Common Order, but this possibility was rejected by the Assembly in 1644, and the work of drawing up a new liturgy entrusted to a committee.
+Tasked with reforming the English liturgy, the Assembly first considered simply adopting John Knox's Book of Common Order, but this possibility was rejected by the Assembly in 1644, and the work of creating a new liturgy entrusted to a committee.
 This committee drafted the Directory of Public Worship, which was passed by the Westminster Assembly in 1645.
-Unlike the Book of Common Prayer, which had contained detailed rubrics regulating in minute detail how clergymen were supposed to conduct service, the Directory of Public Worship is basically a loose agenda for worship, and expected the minister to fill in the details.
+Unlike the Book of Common Prayer, which had contained detailed rubrics regulating in detail how clergymen were to conduct service, the Directory of Public Worship is a loose agenda for worship, and expected the minister to fill in the details.
 Under the Directory, the focus of the service was on preaching.

 The service opened with a reading of a passage from the Bible; followed by an opening prayer (selected or composed by the minister, or offered extemporaneously by the minister); followed by a sermon; and then ended with a closing prayer.
 The Directory provides guidelines as to what the prayers and sermon ought to contain, but does not contain any set forms of prayers.
-The Directory encouraged the public singing of psalms, but left it to the minister's discretion which psalms should be used in the service and where in the service (contrast this with the Book of Common Prayer, which set out the precise order for singing psalms for every day of the year in a way that ensured that the entire Book of Psalms is sung once a month).
-The sections dealing with baptism, communion, marriage, funerals, days of public fasting and days of public thanksgiving all have a similar character.
+The Directory encouraged the public singing of psalms, but left it to the minister's discretion which psalms should be used in the service and where in the service (contrasted to the Book of Common Prayer, which set out the precise order for singing psalms for every day of the year in a way that ensured that the entire Book of Psalms is sung once a month).
+The sections dealing with baptism, communion, marriage, funerals, days of public fasting and days of public thanksgiving have a similar character.